Nanopore sequencing: Development

-Principles for detection
+Principles

-The biological or solid-state membrane, where the nanopore is found, is surrounded by electrolyte solution.
+The biological or solid-state membrane, where the nanopore is found, is surrounded by an electrolyte solution.
 The membrane splits the solution into two chambers.
-A bias voltage is applied across the membrane inducing an electric field that drives charged particles, in this case the ions, into motion.
+Applying a bias voltage across the membrane induces an electric field that drives charged particles, in this case the ions, into motion.
 This effect is known as electrophoresis.
-For high enough concentrations, the electrolyte solution is well distributed and all the voltage drop concentrates near and inside the nanopore.
-This means charged particles in the solution only feel a force from the electric field when they are near the pore region.
-This region is often referred as the capture region.
+For high enough concentrations, the electrolyte solution is well distributed and the voltage drop concentrates near and inside the nanopore.
+This means charged particles in the solution feel a force only from the electric field when they are near the pore region.
+This region is typically referred to as the capture region.
 Inside the capture region, ions have a directed motion that can be recorded as a steady ionic current by placing electrodes near the membrane.
-Imagine now a nano-sized polymer such as DNA or protein placed in one of the chambers.
-This molecule also has a net charge that feels a force from the electric field when it is found in the capture region.
-The molecule approaches this capture region aided by brownian motion and any attraction it might have to the surface of the membrane.
-Once inside the nanopore, the molecule translocates through via a combination of electro-phoretic, electro-osmotic and sometimes thermo-phoretic forces.
-Inside the pore the molecule occupies a volume that partially restricts the flow of ions, observed as an ionic current drop.
-Based on various factors such as geometry, size and chemical composition, the change in magnitude of the ionic current and the duration of the translocation will vary.
-Different molecules can then be sensed and potentially identified based on this modulation in ionic current.
+A nano-sized polymer such as DNA or protein placed in one of the chambers has a net charge that feels a force from the electric field in the capture region.
+The molecule approaches this capture region aided by Brownian motion.
+Any attraction it might have to the surface of the membrane.
+Once inside the nanopore, the molecule translocates via a combination of electro-phoretic, electro-osmotic and sometimes thermo-phoretic forces.
+Inside the pore the molecule occupies a volume that partially restricts the ion flow, observed as an ionic current drop.
+Based on various factors such as geometry, size and chemical composition, the change in magnitude of the ionic current and the duration of the translocation vary.
+Different molecules can then be sensed and potentially identified based on this current modulation.

 Base identification

 The magnitude of the electric current density across a nanopore surface depends on the nanopore's dimensions and the composition of DNA or RNA that is occupying the nanopore.
-Sequencing was made possible because, passing through the channel of the nanopore, the samples cause characteristic changes in the density of the electric current flowing through the nanopore.
-The total charge flowing through a nanopore channel is equal to the surface integral of electric current density flux across the nanopore unit normal surfaces between times t1 and t2.
+Sequencing was made possible because passing through the channel of the nanopore, the samples cause characteristic changes in the density of the electric current.
+The total charge flowing through a nanopore channel is equal to the surface integral of electric current density flux across the nanopore unit normal surfaces.